Jeremy Hunt becomes Chancellor with wealth of experience in Cabinet roles

 Following the resignation of Mr Johnson as PM earlier this year, Mr Hunt announced his intention to again run for the Tory leadership.

-But he was eliminated from the race after the first round of voting by Tory MPs.
+But he was eliminated from the race after the first round of voting by Tory MPs, subsequently throwing his weight behind Ms Truss’s rival Rishi Sunak in the run-off.

 Earlier this year, Mr Hunt revealed that he had had cancer and had since recovered.